AWARD CRITERIA & NOMINATION PROCESS

 - Projects should encompass efforts directed beyond participation in regular school activities.

 - Possible award projects (by an individual or group of students) include projects that:

 - acquire and effectively deploy knowledge or resources beyond those immediately available in the school

 - directly involve peoples of other cultures, racial and ethnic backgrounds, political/economic systems.
 The student(s) must have made a genuine commitment to initiate, sustain and complete the project or activity.
 Schools are encouraged to nominate students who have demonstrated a commitment to using languages other than their own mother tongue during the completion of the project.

-To make a nomination, CIS Member Schools may login and complete the nomination form.
+To make a nomination, CIS Member Schools may login to the CIS Community Portal and complete the nomination form.